Art Competition 2025-26

 - You can create art on your own or as part of a team (e.g. as an art club).

-- The closing date for competition entries is 31st January 2025 at 1pm.
-Late entries will not be accepted.
+- The closing date for competition entries is 30th January 2026 at 1pm.
+Late entries will incur a penalty and may not be accepted.

 How do I enter?